Colorado State University: Student media

-KCSU first began broadcasting in 1964 as a station owned, operated and financed by students.
-Following a long period as a professional station, KCSU again became student run in 1995, at which time the current format was adopted.
+KCSU first began broadcasting in 1964 as a station owned, operated, and financed by students.
+Following a long period as a professional station, KCSU again became student-run in 1995, at which time the current format was adopted.
 As with the Collegian and CTV, KCSU was hit hard by the 1997 flood, and for a time was forced to broadcast from remote locations.
 Now back in its original Lory Student Center location, KCSU has benefited from revamped production facilities and updated equipment.

 CTV is CSU's student-run television station, that allows students to hone their media skills- reporting, writing, producing, shooting, editing- in an educational environment.
 The station is a winner of fourteen Rocky Mountain Collegiate Media Association awards and a Student Emmy Award from the National Academy of Television Arts and Sciences Heartland Chapter.
 Content includes news shows on Tuesdays and Wednesdays, a sports show on Mondays, and an entertainment show Thursdays.
-CTV was founded in 1989, and currently broadcasts weeknights on the university cable station (Comcast channel 11) at 8 pm, with reruns at 9 am and 12 noon the next day.
+CTV was founded in 1989, and currently broadcasts weeknights on the university cable station (Comcast channel 11) at 8 pm, with reruns at 9 am and noon the next day.

-Student-run magazine College Avenue was founded in 2005 with the goal, as put forth by its founding editors, of giving students a new forum to address controversial issues affecting the campus community from their own vantage point.
-Since its first issue in fall 2005, the magazine is released quarterly.
+Student-run magazine College Avenue was founded in 2005 with the goal, as put forth by its founding editors, of giving students a new forum to address controversial issues affecting the campus community from their vantage point.
+Since its first issue in the fall of 2005, the magazine has been released quarterly.

 Greek life

 Greek life at Colorado State began in the fall of 1915.
-Currently 10% of undergraduates join one of CSUs 19 fraternities and 14 sororities.
+Currently, 10% of undergraduates join one of CSUs 19 fraternities and 14 sororities.
 The CSU Inter-Fraternity Council acts as the governing body for the 19 fraternities, each with a delegate representative.
 Similarly, the CSU Panhellenic Council governs the sororities.
-CSU Greek organizations are involved in a number of philanthropic activities around campus, among them CSUnity, Cans around the Oval, Habitat for Humanity and RamRide.
+CSU Greek organizations are involved in several philanthropic activities around campus, among them CSUnity, Cans around the Oval, Habitat for Humanity, and RamRide.
 The governing bodies recently raised $25,000 towards the sponsorship of a Habitat for Humanity home.

 From 1932 until 1949, Colorado State University was home to the Eta chapter of Phrateres, a philanthropic-social organization for female college students.
 Eta was the seventh chapter installed and Phrateres eventually had over 20 chapters in Canada and the United States.
 (The chapter name "Eta" was reused for the chapter installed at Arizona State University in 1958.)